-The Labor Market Information Center (LMIC) produces monthly estimates of nonfarm payroll employment through a federal/state cooperative program.
-The program is known as Current Employment Statistics (CES) program.
-The CES program is administered and overseen at the national level by the U.S. Department of Labor.
+The Labor Market Information Center (LMIC) produces monthly estimates of nonfarm payroll employment through the federal/state cooperative Current Employment Statistics (CES) program.
+The CES program is administered and overseen at the national level by the U.S. Bureau of Labor Statistics.
 Each of the 50 states follows the same methodology, which includes an employer survey, to produce the nonfarm employment estimates.
-Common methodology is critical in the production of these estimates as these common methods allow accurate and valid comparisons between states' nonfarm payroll employment statistics.
+Common methodology is critical in the production of these estimates to allow accurate and valid comparisons between states' nonfarm payroll employment statistics.

-Each year, the CES staff prepare monthly not covered worker estimates for statewide and the MSAs.
-In addition, not covered workers for county areas are developed on an annual basis.
-The not covered workers data comes from several different sources, including monthly reports of state elected officials, elected and appointed board members and staff, and judges; annual telephone surveys of institutions with work study students not reporting as part of the CES sample; annual reports of elected city officials; and a large Non-covered Employment (NCE) survey conducted every five years to gather worker data on other businesses, including churches, schools operated by churches, etc.
+Each year, CES staff prepare NCE estimates for the state and MSAs.
+The data comes from several different sources, including monthly reports of state elected officials, elected and appointed board members and staff, and judges; annual telephone surveys of institutions with work study students not reporting as part of the CES sample; annual reports of elected city officials; and a large survey conducted every five years to gather worker data on other businesses, including churches, schools operated by churches, etc.